wesone/woltage/README.md

 ### Handler

 A read model handler function is simply a method of the read model class.
-I can have any parameters and may return any value.
+It can have any parameters and may return any value.

 However, if you want to call the handler via [`woltage.executeQuery`](#executequery), it will receive a `query` parameter and a `context` parameter.